 Automobile replacement insurance is a unique product.
 Vehicles depreciate over time, and few drivers can afford to buy a brand-new automobile after suffering a write-off.
 The value of replacement insurance in the event of a total loss is undeniable.

 New car replacement insurance can vary greatly in cost, however, and there are options about what kind of coverage to purchase.
 For many automobile owners, the goal is to find the best value for the price.

 To help you better understand this topic and avoid paying too much for your coverage, let’s take a look at your options available for car replacement.

 This option allows you the flexibility of obtaining coverage year over year.
 You purchase one year of coverage at a time, and then at the end of the year, you can choose to renew for another year or to let the coverage lapse.

 The downside to this option, however, is that if you keep your coverage for 3, 4, 5, 6 or 7 years, the total that you will end up paying will be much higher than if you would have purchased a multiyear policy from the beginning.
 The upside: if you have a claim in Year 2, you would have paid much less for the policy by going year-to-year, and you get to pay monthly.

 These are easily the policies that offer the best value.
-By agreeing to a multi-year policy right at the start, you get a significant discount for the total cost of your premium.
+By agreeing to a multi-year policy right at the start, you get a significant discount on the total cost of your premium.
 If you know right away that you want multiple years of coverage for your vehicle, this option is a no-brainer.

 Replacement insurance from your existing auto insurer